torbsd/openbsd-ports/README.md

 ports wrt. which version of tor-browser I base the port on.
 This is why we're at Firefox ESR 35.1.0 right now (2015-04-02).

-I keep notes in notes.org.
-You're welcome to look over my shoulder but then don't be offended by what I say.
+I keep notes in [notes.org](notes.org).
+You're welcome to look over my shoulder but then don't be offended by what I say :-) ...
+This work is sometimes irritating; if I'm going to be transparent then I have to vent transparently sometimes, as well.

 I generally build and test on amd64 first, i386 second.
 Testing on other architectures greatly appreciated.